 Surgical Abortion: Suction Dilation and Currattage: between 7 and 24 weeks after LMP

-In Virginia, ultrasound is required before abortion as part of informed consent.
+In Virginia, an ultrasound is required before abortion as part of informed consent.
 (You can schedule a free ultrasound here.)

-Risks and side effects:
+Risks and possible side effects include:

 -Cramping and nausea

 -Damage to the cervix

 Informed Consent Before Abortion

 An ultrasound is the best way to get all the information you need before making a decision about your pregnancy.
 The ultrasound establishes the gestational age which is necessary to assess risks for the woman before a method of abortion is considered.
 For more information about the information provided by an ultrasound, read here.
 If you wish to set up an appointment, see free Ultrasound services for details.

 Abortion procedures may have various side effects including bleeding, infection, incomplete abortion, uterine scarring (which raises the risk of future infertility), and damage to the cervix.
 It has been associated with preterm birth and emotional and psychological distress after the fact.
 For more information please contact the Front Royal Pregnancy Center so that you can make an informed decision.